 3. Grind them along with fresh coriander, green chillies & salt into a smooth paste using as much water as you need.

-4. Transfer ground paste into a cooking vessel.
+4. Transfer the ground paste into a cooking vessel.
 Add enough water to make a watery saaru.
 It will thicken considerably on cooking & on cooling down.
 So keep it watery in consistency to begin with.

 6. Tempering: Heat oil in a tempering pan, add in slightly crushed garlic.
 Fry them until they turn golden brown.
 Add this tempering to the saaru & mix well.